AguaClara/Textbook/Sedimentation/Sed_Design.rst

 - We do not know what exactly contributes to the ability of a floc blanket to resuspend or survive variable flow.

-2) Velocity and flow in the floc blanket
+2) Velocity and Flow in the Floc Blanket
 ----------------------------------------

 After the water exits the diffusers and jet reverser, it flows through the expanded floc blanket region where: